orourkedd/effects-as-data-universal/README.md

 ## echo

 Creates an `echo` cmd.  `yield` an `echo` cmd for the handler to return `payload`.
-This is used as a placeholder when multiple are being `yield`ed and some of the cmds need to be `yield`ed conditionally.
+This is used as a placeholder when multiple are being `yield`-ed and some of the cmds need to be `yield`-ed conditionally.

 **Parameters**